- Title: Eric Lammers plays Annette Kruisbrink

 Nocturnal is an adventurous piece in the sense of: What comes next and how will the mood develop?
 Maybe it’s strange, but in many cases that I spot a lack of traditional musical structure, I start playing along a story in my mind.
 That worked fine with this piece and made it enjoyable.

 The recording on the DVD is modest and clean, I don’t hear any unnecessary reverb-effects.
 I do wonder if the sound on the DVD is somehow compressed.
-I should listen to the CD next to it to check if I hear a difference.
+For this purpose, I should listen to the CD next to it to check if I hear a difference.
 I was forced to listen to the DVD via computer and headphones, obviously a computer is not an audiophile sound device.

 What do the DVD visuals add to this recording?
 As a guitarist you can get an impression of the technical requirements of the pieces by looking at the hand movements.
 Precise fingerings are a bit more difficult to see because the camera remains fairly far away from the player for a significant part of the time.